SemanticLab/semanticlab.github.io/projects.md

 <a name="linked-jazz"><img style="padding: 8px; ;width: 270px;" src="{{ "assets/logo_linked_jazz_10.png" | relative_url }}" alt="Linked Jazz logo" width="8%"/></a>

-The jazz community is defined by the relationships that exist between musicians, mentors, rivals, lovers and friends.
-Exposing these connections and identifying the rich networks they produce is the aim of Linked Jazz.
-The Linked Jazz project investigates the application of Linked Open Data technologies to digitized jazz history materials to uncover meaningful connections between documents and data related to the personal and professional lives of jazz artists.
+The jazz community is defined by the relationships that exist between musicians, mentors, rivals, lovers, and friends.
+Linked Jazz exposes these connections and identifies the rich networks they produce.
+Started in 2011 and ongoing, Linked Jazz investigates the application of Linked Open Data technologies  to digitized jazz history materials to represent meaningful connections between data related to the personal and professional lives of jazz.

-More information about Linked Jazz can be found on the former [website](https://linkedjazz.org/).
+The Linked Jazz Oral History Network was one of the first outcomes of the project.
+It is a dataset and a network visualization based on 54 transcribed oral histories--interviews with musicians and other figures from the jazz world.
+In 2020, the Semantic Lab migrated this legacy data from a triplestore to a local instance of Wikibase.
+Details about the scope of the data and instructions on how to access them can be found on a dedicated [talk page](http://base.semlab.io/wiki/Item_talk:Q21217).
+Additional information about the Linked Jazz project, including [network visualizations](https://linkedjazz.org/network/), can be found on the former [website](https://linkedjazz.org/).

 The Linked Open Data tools and methods developed for the Linked Jazz project have opened new and unprecedented avenues of research and community engagement.
 Our work has generated the subprojects listed below.